natalia-glinka/ansible_training/README.md

 # ansible_training

-This is a simple repository to practice very basics of Ansible. :)
+This is a simple repository to practice very basics of Ansible. :smile:

 The used materials will be as follows: